ChaseY03/RoamioApp/README.md

 This is a University dissertation project

-A cross platform mobile navigation app created with JavaScript built with the React Native Expo
+A cross platform mobile navigation app created with JavaScript built with React Native Expo

 **Author**: [Chase Yang](https://github.com/ChaseY03) :cowboy_hat_face: